tomMisson/blogJS/src/content/Working-my-dream-job.md

 ## So where am I actually working? 👷‍♂️

 So I said I am working for [Master of Malt](https://www.masterofmalt.com/) but who actually are they?
 Well they're they UK's biggest Gin and Whisky distributor and you can quickly begin to imagine why I am calling this a dream job💭.
-So before we go on, let me clarify, no I sadly don't get to taste the drinks, however there are some very nice perks of the job 😉 They are a really cool company to work for though as their core beliefs are very inline with how I think and the culture of the people there are very let loose and wear thier personality on their sleeve.
+So before we go on, let me clarify, no I sadly don't get to taste the drinks, however there are some very nice perks of the job 😉 They are a really cool company to work for though as their core beliefs are very inline with how I think and the culture of the people there are very let loose and wear their personality on their sleeve.
 Something I really find easy to integrate with which ties in nicely to my next point.

 ## The team

 <iframe src="https://giphy.com/embed/moHRAoGsLBg88" width="480" height="329" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 The team I am a part of (the dev team) is a team of ~30 people and honestly, it sounds like a lot but it really isn't.
-Full of really amazing people who are great to chat to and willing to lend a hand if they aren't to busy.
+Full of really amazing people who are great to chat to and willing to lend a hand if they aren't too busy.
 I have had moments where I didn't know who to go to and someone has always helped me.
 Shout out to Manny and Joao who have been stars ⭐ in helping me get settled.

 ## That being said, how's the job?